Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

 #### Multipart Upload

 Data is broken up into smaller parts.
-The minimum daa size is 100 MB for multipart.
+The minimum data size is 100 MB for multipart.

 Upload can be split into maximum of 10,000 parts.